Faltenreich/TextInputView/README.md

 # TextInputView

-A different approach to the [TextInputLayout](https://developer.android.com/reference/android/support/design/widget/TextInputLayout.html).
+*A different approach to the [TextInputLayout](https://developer.android.com/reference/android/support/design/widget/TextInputLayout.html)*

-The TextInputView takes less space for repositioning its hint and allows for more customization.
+Instead of preserving extra space for repositioning its hint, the TextInputView will place it into the embedded EditText.
-Nonetheless it adapts to the Material Design Guidelines by adapting primary- and accent colors as well as the style of the target hint.
+The Material Design Guidelines are being respected by adapting primary- and accent colors as well as the style of the target hint.

 <img src="https://github.com/Faltenreich/TextInputView/blob/develop/preview.gif" width="200">

 ## Features
-- Keep the hint of an EditText visible to the user at all times
-- Prevent unused space on an empty EditText
+- **More space for you:** Spare the extra space on top of an EditText within a TextInputLayout
-- Customize color, style and animation
+- **Customization:** Adjust textSize, textColor, padding and overlap action of the hint
+- **RTL:** Support for right-to-left devices, text and properties
+- **Gravity:** Support for Gravity.START (Gravity.LEFT), Gravity.END (Gravity.RIGHT) and even Gravity.CENTER
-- No dependencies other than org.jetbrains.kotlin:kotlin-stdlib-jre7, since this library is completely written in Kotlin
+- **Minimum footprint:** No dependencies *(other than org.jetbrains.kotlin:kotlin-stdlib-jre7, since this library is completely written in Kotlin)*

 ## Getting Started